x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ## <a name="DataSets"></a>DataSets

-DataSets object is an array of data set objects.
+An array of data set objects.
 Example:

     "dataSets": [
       {